Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data.

 Once you've uploaded a CSV file, choose one of two options

-Add as new records- This turns all the data from the CSV file as new records and does not look for duplicates.
+Add as new records- This captures all the data from the CSV file as new records and does not look for duplicates.

 Find duplicate records on the CSV file and update records/skip import: Identifies duplicates between the CSV file and your web application records by matching them based on the following identifiers: